Information and resources for community organizations.

 • Infants and young children.

-Know the signs and symptoms of heat illness and what to do to respond.
+Know the signs and symptoms of heat illness and how to respond.

 Extreme heat planning